 The Privacy and Electronic Communications Regulations were due to be replaced on 25 May 2018 by the so-called ePrivacy Regulation.
 The ePrivacy Regulation was due to come into force alongside the GDPR (see below) and was thus designed to work hand-in-hand with it, unlike the PECR (at least in theory, although some commentators disagree).
 At present, however, while the GDPR is in force, the ePrivacy Regulation is still being debated at the EU level and no firm date for its implementation is currently known.
 The PECR will thus continue to apply, but it is worth keeping in mind that the standard of consent required is now that much stricter, thanks to the GDPR (and should now be “unambiguous”).

-Data Protection - The GDPR and The Data Protection Act 2018
+Data Protection - The UK GDPR and The Data Protection Act 2018

 Whether information is stored electronically or otherwise, it’s crucial that you are mindful of security risks, such as potential hacking attempts or even the case of leaving a memory stick or physical documents on the train, as you have an obligation to ensure that any personal data you process is kept secure.
 Furthermore, you’re not allowed to transfer this data outside the European Economic Area (EEA) without adequate protection.